argilla-io/argilla/argilla/docs/how_to_guides/import_export.md

 Check the [Dataset - Python Reference](../reference/argilla/datasets/dataset.md) to see the attributes, arguments, and methods of the export `Dataset` class in detail.

+To import records to a dataset, used the `rg.Datasets.records.log` method.
+Their is a guide on how to do this in the [Record - Python Reference](record.md).

 ## Import and Export an `rg.Dataset` from Argilla

 First, we will go through exporting a complete dataset from Argilla.
 This includes the dataset's setting and records.
 All of these methods use the `rg.Dataset.from_*` and `rg.Dataset.to_*` methods.